connexcs/docs/docs/guides/call-disconnection-reasons.md

 Another scenario is when ConnexCS sends message to Charlie and Charlie is active on the call, he will send a BYE message to Alice and we won't see a reply to that.

-5.**Missing ACK:** If a call gets disconnected within 5 seconds, it's because an Acknowledgement wasn't received.
+5. **Missing ACK:** If a call gets disconnected within 5 seconds, it's because an Acknowledgement wasn't received.

     According to the [**RFC3261**](https://www.ietf.org/rfc/rfc3261.txt), any SIP device not receiving the ACK to its final 2xx reply has to disconnect the call by issuing a standard BYE request.

-6.**Missing SIP Ping:** If a call gets disconnected within 20-30 seconds, it's because of a missing SIP Ping.
+6. **Missing SIP Ping:** If a call gets disconnected within 20-30 seconds, it's because of a missing SIP Ping.

-7.**Missing Re-Invite:** If a call gets disconnected within 5 minutes, it's because of a missing Re-Invite message.
+7. **Missing Re-Invite:** If a call gets disconnected within 5 minutes, it's because of a missing Re-Invite message.
-8.**Lifetime Timeout:** The reasons for a lifetime timeout can be due to:
+8. **Lifetime Timeout:** The reasons for a lifetime timeout can be due to:
    + **Max Call Duration**
    + **Missing ACK** or other specific missing in call packets
    + We received a BYE message when the call is still ringing

-9.**Re-INVITE Ping Timeout (Upstream / Downstream):** It happens since the Dialog ended because there was no reply to re-invite pings.
+9. **Re-INVITE Ping Timeout (Upstream / Downstream):** It happens since the Dialog ended because there was no reply to re-invite pings.

-10.**SIP Race Condition:** A SIP race condition is a situation that occurs when two or more processes try to access and change a shared resource together.
+10. **SIP Race Condition:** A SIP race condition is a situation that occurs when two or more processes try to access and change a shared resource together.
 This results in unexpected behavior.

     A race condition can occur in SIP if several messages get transmitted and received together.
 Also, their order of processing isn't well-defined.
 This can lead to inconsistencies in the state of the SIP system, as different messages may have conflicting effects on the system.